Joe Biden heading to SC next week to campaign for James Smith

 U.S. Sen. Cory Booker, D-N.J. will join the Orangeburg County Democratic Party at its annual fundraiser in October.
 At least five other possible Democratic hopefuls are rumored to swing through South Carolina in the next three weeks to help Smith and other Democrats campaign and, at the same time, raise their own prospects.

-It has been reported Biden is expected in January to announce whether he plans to run for president in 2020.
+Biden is expected to announce in January whether he plans to run for president in 2020.

 Biden has endorsed other S.C.
 Democrats hoping to turn their district’s seat blue.